Tensor Processing Units (TPUs) are Google’s custom-developed ASICs used to

 Connecting with the TPU gRPC server

-If you are using TensorFlow 1.8 or later, you should use TPUClusterResolver to connect with the TPU gRPC server running on the TPU VM.
+In your Tensorflow program, you should use TPUClusterResolver to connect with the TPU gRPC server running on the TPU VM.
 The TPUClusterResolver returns the IP address and port of the Cloud TPU.

 Example using TPUClusterResolver: